luthrian/camp.lib/README.md

 # camp.lib

-A Java process driven application framework (PDAF) geared towards developing "process driven" c2b/b2b applications.
+A Java framework geared towards developing "process driven" c2b/b2b applications.
 In its current form it consists of:
 - business/system entities that allow
 + the representation and definition of products/services, (external/internal/business/consumer) customer orders and business processes which handle the various end2end business cases